manomarichal/space-invaders/README.md

 # SPACE INVADERS

 ## Practical information:
-- the rapport is in the /docs file
+- The rapport is in the /docs file
-- there is a doxygen, the doxyfile is located in /docs
+- There is a doxygen, the doxyfile is located in /docs

 Build Status: [![Build Status](https://travis-ci.com/shano19/space-invaders.svg?token=M5KHdSHUrgZ1sjKYe9px&branch=master)](https://travis-ci.com/shano19/space-invaders)